 - Orientation sessions are scheduled throughout the year, as needed.

 - Commit to attending seven 90-minute sessions with mentees on ECC’s campus one Saturday a month, from September through April.
-Meeting dates.

 Contact us to learn more information about the Transition Academy Mentor Program.